Effective Treatment Options for Varicose Veins: What You Need to Know

 2- Compression stockings for varicose veins

-If you don’t respond to natural remedy, or if your condition is more severe, your doctor may recommend one of the invasive treatments, including:
+If natural remedies don’t work or your condition is severe, your doctor may suggest one of these treatments:

 • A- Sclerotherapy: